Who we help

 - Students lacking parental and family support

-- Students labelled as failures by the schools system and found themselves in a string of unrewarding and low paid jobs
+- Students labelled as failures by the schools system and who have found themselves in a string of unrewarding and low paid jobs

 - Students leaving the care system